aviralmishra/ng-filesdb/Readme.md

 4. Check that the application is supported in IE.
 5. When adding download support, do not allow access to 'uploads' directory content through a URL.
 This would pose a risk.
 6. Integrate build process with continuous integration.
+7. Verify that application can store locally with store switch.

 ## Tests